 Spring Garden Sour

-This herby and refreshing sour celebrates the green life trickling up from the ground as the snow melts in early spring.
+This refreshing herbal sour celebrates the green life trickling up from the ground in early spring.
 The herbal qualities of the dill aquavit and the aromatic tarragon are enhanced with a few dashes of green chartreuse which is a powerful distillate from 130 different herbs, plants and flowers made by French Carthusian monks since 1605.

 5 cl dill aquavit